n8n-io/n8n-docs/docs/reference/glossary.md

 n8n has created a docker installation so that users who have a docker environment can quickly and easily install and run n8n.

+For more information, read [Docker overview](https://docs.docker.com/get-started/overview/) and [A Docker Tutorial for Beginners](https://docker-curriculum.com/).

 # Editor UI
 In n8n, this is the web interface used to create [workflows](#Workflow).
 It is accessed through a web browser at a designated website address.

+To learn more about user interfaces, see [User interface](https://en.wikipedia.org/wiki/User_interface).

 # Encryption Key
 A piece of data, either string or binary, which is used to encode information so that it cannot be easily read.
 Encryption keys are often long string of seemingly random characters.

 n8n will sometimes use encryption keys for accessing [APIs](#API) when required.

+For more information, see [What are encryption keys and how do they work? 🔐](https://medium.com/codeclan/what-are-encryption-keys-and-how-do-they-work-cc48c3053bd6)

 **See also:**
 - [SSL](#SSL)